SquaretestLLC/Squaretest/README.md

 Squaretest also selects default values based on the libraries present on the test classpath; e.g. dependencies and local fields of type Executor will use MoreExecutors.directExecutor() from Google Guava if it's available on the test classpath.

-Similarly, Squaretest also generates doAnswer() statements for dependency interactions that take in Callables or Runnables; these statements invoke the call() or run() methods and return either a CompletableFuture or ListenableFuture (when applicable).
+Similarly, Squaretest also generates doAnswer() statements for dependency interactions that take in Callables or Runnables; these statements invoke the call() or run() methods and return either a CompletableFuture or ListenableFuture when applicable.

 ### Configurable Project-Level and Module-Level Settings